Are you looking to simplify your life and slow down? You wouldn’t be first one to long for a much needed change in lifestyle.

 This acts as both mental therapy if life feels otherwise uncontrollable – which often helps better regulate stress and anxiety – as well as physical therapy that improves mood, sleep, and overall health.

 Some examples of exercise that can help with stress and anxiety are walking, jogging, working out at the gym, Yoga or Pilates.
-Find a form you enjoy doing and stick to it!
+Make sure you find a form you enjoy doing and you’ll more likely stick to it!

 Making better food choices will make you feel better both physically and emotionally (and combat chronic issues like high blood pressure).
-This doesn’t have to mean that you deprive yourself though; there are many wonderful recipes out there so getting excited about new dishes shouldn’t be difficult at all.
+This doesn’t have to mean that you deprive yourself though; find some interesting and new recipes and get excited about tasting new dishes!

-This is another basic health and wellness tip for the body – but it’s also important to remember that our brains are mostly made up of water, so staying hydrated can help combat issues like headaches or difficulty concentrating.
+This is another basic simple living tip for the body – but it’s also important to remember that our brains are mostly made up of water, so staying hydrated can help combat issues like headaches or difficulty concentrating.
 Remember, you should be drinking 8 glasses of water every day.

-Group your clothes into categories like “pants” or “tops,” and then fold each category neatly so that they are easy to find when you need them.
+Declutter your clothes and put them into categories like “pants” or “tops,”.
+Then fold each category neatly so that they are easy to find when you need them.
 Try not to stack items on top of one another, as this will make it harder for you to reach what’s at the bottom.
 Hang any coats in a place where they can be easily accessed anytime.